peremyslova/CS229-Zestimate-Project/README.md

 # CS229-Zestimate-Bazinga-Project
 This repository contains the code used for the CS229 project models built for predicting selling price for condos in downtown Vancouver.

-*Data import and cleaning.ipynb* : script for data import (*df_775feat.csv*).
+*Data import and cleansing.ipynb* : script for data import (*df_775feat.csv*).
 It does data processing, cleansing, standardization and feature engineering; produces the *df_48feat.csv* file used for further data exploration and modeling.

 *48_features_LR_CV.ipynb*: script for benchmarking Linear Regression implementation on 48 features.
 Uses 5-fold cross validation for MSE reporting.